Table of Contents

 Key Takeaways

-- April 2025 saw the highest-ever GST collection at ₹2.36 lakh crore, driven by year-end filings and improved compliance.
+- April 2025 remains the highest-ever GST collection at ₹2.36 lakh crore, driven by year-end filings, strong inter-state trade, and faster refunds.

-- May 2025 maintained momentum with ₹2.01 lakh crore, making it the second-highest ever, aided by IGST on imports and strong domestic trade.
+- May 2025 held the line with ₹2.01 lakh crore, the second-highest monthly figure, supported by high IGST on imports and stable domestic demand.

 Source of all publications on web are from these PDFs which you can review for every single month: